arturoguerreronc/fm-got-wiki/README.md

 ```

 ### Canvas Logo
-A custom-drawn crown logo using HTML5 Canvas API that appears in both header and footer.
+A custom-drawn crown logo using HTML5 Canvas API that appears in both the header and footer.

 ### Smooth Header Animation
 The header smoothly hides when scrolling down and reappears when scrolling up, using requestAnimationFrame for optimal performance.